cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 ```

 - Counter needs to be incremented every loop to track number of iterations.
-- Counter must be initialized before the loop, otherwise it will be reset each iteration and `break` condition won’t be met.
+- Counter must be initialized before the loop, otherwise it will be reset each iteration and `break` condition won't be met.

 #### Break Placement